gophercoders/website/content/teachernotes/KS2/lower/keyboardinput.md

 when we talk about functions.

-For now the pupils just need to know that this is possible and that it still follows the pattern for varible assignment.
+For now the pupils just need to know that this is possible and that it still follows the pattern for variable assignment.
 You just have a function on the left hand side of the `=` instead of a value.
 {{% /defaultNote %}}